 Have you ever tried making your own microwave popcorn?
-It’s such a simple thing, but before reading this post from 100 Days of Real Food, it was something that had never even crossed my mind.
+It’s such a simple thing, but until recently, it was something that had never even crossed my mind.
 All you need are some popcorn kernels and a brown paper bag!
+How’s that for simple AND frugal?

 I bought organic popping corn at Trader Joe’s for $1.99 for a 28oz bag and found a 40 count package of brown paper bags for $1 at the Dollar Tree.
 Total cost per serving? $.06!